 The starting point for most lost profits damages calculations is the estimation of revenues that would have been earned in the "but-for" world.
 Tools to make these estimates include the before-and-after method, the yardstick method, and others.
 This session will explore the use of regression (and similar statistical analyses) in estimating but-for revenues.
 The discussion will address, at a summary level what a regression does and represents, when regression is and is not well suited to the task, concerns and how to address them, a review of relevant case law, and a case study to show how to implement and perform regression analysis (e.g., which software packages are available, and the limitations of some of them).

-Learn what regression analysis is and its pros and cons in application
+Discover what regression analysis is and its pros and cons in application

-Learn how to perform a simple regression analysis and use it in a damages calculation
+Identify how to perform a simple regression analysis and use it in a damages calculation